mbaumer/us_hep_funding/docs/_states/PA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  854  NSF MPS grants, totalling  $151,179,984.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+854 NSF MPS grants, totalling $151,179,984.00

                                               Amount ($)
 Institution
 PENNSYLVANIA STATE UNIVERSITY, THE              40962196